fatimahmohaimeed/HRSystemProject/README.md

 # HR System Project
 ### First Project is Console App in Tuwaiq Academy .Net Development Training
 HR System
-- there is 2  role in the system
+- There is 2  role in the system
-- manager
+- Manager
-- employee
+- Employee

 #### If the user is a manager will display 4 choices:
 1. Create a new employee